Disclaimer: This post may contain affiliate links. As an Amazon Associate, we earn from qualifying purchases.

 If you’re considering switching to a stainless steel litter box, a few design features can make everyday use easier for both you and your cat.

-While the material itself offers advantages like durability and odor resistance, the shape and layout of the box still matter.
+While the material itself offers clear advantages like durability and odor resistance, the size and design of the box still matter.

 High Sides

 Cats often dig and kick litter while covering their waste.
-A litter box with higher sides can help keep litter contained and reduce the amount that ends up on the floor.
+A litter box with higher sides helps keep litter contained and reduces how much ends up on the floor.

 High-sided stainless steel litter boxes help contain litter for cats that dig or kick.